Media magnate Lebedev may sell Russian assets

 Lebedev's business interests in Russia include banking, agricultural and construction assets.

-Although he says he is not involved in opposition politics, Lebedev is unusual among wealthy Russian businessmen or oligarchs in criticising the Kremlin.
+Although he says he is not involved in opposition politics, Lebedev is unusual among wealthy Russian businessmen or oligarchs in criticizing the Kremlin.

 Most have avoided doing so since the arrest in 2003 of former oil tycoon Mikhail Khodorkovsky after he defied Putin by taking an interest in opposition politics.
 He is still in jail.